 A commission of investigation is a type of inquiry into a matter of public concern.
-They are a less expensive and speedier method of investigating matters than a tribunal of inquiry.
+They are less expensive and quicker than a tribunal of inquiry.
 In certain circumstances, a tribunal of inquiry may be set up after a commission has reported.

 The Act provides that a commission is set up by government order – this must be approved by the Dail and Seanad.
 The terms of reference are set by the Government or by an individual Minister.
 These terms must be accompanied by statements setting out the likely duration and cost of an investigation.

 The following commissions of investigation have been set up under the 2004 Act:

 |Name and year set up||What was it about?||Report|

 |Dublin and Monaghan Bombings - 2005||Aspects of the Garda investigation into the bombings in Dublin and Monaghan on 17 May 1974 and the loss of documentation related to the bombing||The final report was issued in 2007|

 |Dean Lyons case - 2006||A false confession to the murder of two women in Grangegorman in 1997||Final report was published in 2006|